 - Floss diligently.
 Flossing removes food particles that remain in between your teeth and can cause plaque and tartar build-up, both of which can lead to gum disease and inflamed gums.
 Also, be gentle when flossing to avoid inflamed gums.
 Carefully slide the floss between your teeth rather than forcing it down and causing damage to your gums.

 - Rinse regularly.
-Whether you use an antiseptic mouth rinse, hydrogen peroxide, or just water, rinsing your mouth helps remove food particles and debris, as well as the carbohydrates that cause plaque and can lead to gum disease.
+Rinsing your mouth helps remove food particles and debris, as well as the carbohydrates that cause plaque and can lead to gum disease.
 So, no matter where you are, it helps to rinse your mouth after each meal or snack.
+It’s also important to have a mouthwash specially formulated for your gums – try adding Crest Gum Care Mouthwash to your oral care routine.
+It helps neutralize plaque bacteria and reduce early signs of gum disease like gingivitis.

 - Improve your nutrition.
 Eating a well-balanced diet can contribute to better gum health.
 Be sure to get plenty of Vitamin C and calcium, which can minimize the likelihood of experiencing swollen gums.